babafemiolatona/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # Shell, I/O Redirections and filters

-The goal is to acquire knowledge on using Shell commands for handling standard input and output, as well as utilizing redirections to combine commands and filters
+The aim is to acquire knowledge on using Shell commands for handling standard input and output, as well as utilizing redirections to combine commands and filters

 # Technologies